MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - This version of Microsoft Edge provides improved site list download times for Internet Explorer mode.
-We've reduced download delay for the Internet Explorer mode site list to 0 seconds (down from a 60 second wait) in the absence of a cached site list.
-In addition, we are adding group policy support for cases when Internet Explorer mode home page navigations need to be delayed until the site list is downloaded.
+We've reduced download delay for the Internet Explorer mode site list to 0 seconds (down from a 60-second wait) in the absence of a cached site list.
+We've also added group policy support for cases when Internet Explorer mode home page navigations need to be delayed until the site list is downloaded.

 - Microsoft Edge supports browser sign-In for "run as administrator" on Windows 10.
-This will help customers running Microsoft Edge on Windows server or in remote-desktop and sandbox scenarios.
+This administrator level support will help customers running Microsoft Edge on Windows server or in remote-desktop and sandbox scenarios.

 - TLS/1.0 and TLS/1.1 is disabled by default.
 To help discover impacted sites, you can set the *edge://flags/#display-legacy-tls-warnings* flag to cause Microsoft Edge to display a non-blocking "Not Secure" notice when loading pages that require legacy TLS protocols.
 The [SSLMinVersion](https://docs.microsoft.com/deployedge/microsoft-edge-policies#sslversionmin) permits re-enabling of TLS/1.0 and TLS/1.1.
-This policy will remain available until at least Edge 88.
+This policy will remain available until at least Microsoft Edge 88.
 For more information, see [Site compatibility-impacting changes coming to Microsoft Edge](https://docs.microsoft.com/microsoft-edge/web-platform/site-impacting-changes).

 - Now it's easier to access tabs and the address bar while in full screen mode.
 You can use your mouse and don't have to exit full screen.

 - Online purchase improvement.
 Add custom nicknames to saved debit or credit cards.
 Now you can distinguish and differentiate your credit cards when making online purchases.
-Nicknaming your debit or credit cards lets you to choose the correct card when using autofill to select a payment method.
+Nicknaming your debit or credit cards lets you choose the correct card when using autofill to select a payment method.

 - Read Aloud for PDF lets users listen to PDF content while carrying out other tasks that may be important for them.
 It also helps audio visual learners focus on reading the content, making learning easier.

 - Additional Microsoft Edge API support:

   - The Storage Access API.
-This API allows access to first-party storage in a third-party context when a user has provided a direct intent to allow storage that would otherwise be blocked by the browser's current configuration.
+This API allows access to first-party storage in a third-party context when a user provides a direct intent to allow storage that would otherwise be blocked by the browser's current configuration.

     As privacy is becoming increasingly important to users, requests for stricter browser defaults and user opt-in settings like blocking all third-party storage access are increasingly common.
 While these settings help improve privacy and block unwanted access by unknown or untrusted parties, they can have unwanted side effects such as blocking access to content the user may want to view (for example, social media and embedded media content.)

   - The Native File System API, which means you can give sites permissions to edit files or folders via the Native File System API.

 - PDF file editing is improved.
-Now you can save edit made to a PDF back to the file instead of saving a copy each time you edit the PDF.
+Now you can save an edit made to a PDF back to the file instead of saving a copy each time you edit the PDF.

 - Collections improvements:

   - A note capability is added that lets you add a note or comment to an item in a collection.
-Notes/comments are grouped together and stay attached to an item even if you sort the items in a collection.
+Notes are grouped together and stay attached to an item even if you sort the items in a collection.
 To try this new feature, right-click on an item and select "Add note".
   - You can change the background color of notes in collections.
-This lets you use color coding to help you organize information and increase productivity.
+You can use color coding to help you organize information and increase productivity.
   - There are noticeable performance improvements, which lets you export your collections to  Excel in less time than in previous versions of Microsoft Edge.

 - Microsoft Edge now enables Translation in the Immersive Reader.
 When a user opens the Immersive Reader view, they get the option to translate the page to their desired language.

-- DevTools supports customizing keyboard shortcuts to match your editor/IDE.
-This includes VS Code.
+- DevTools supports customizing keyboard shortcuts to match your editor/IDE, which includes VS Code.

 ### Policy updates